andriesfilmer/pim/README.md

    sudo apt-get install nodejs
    sudo apt-get install mongodb
    cd app && npm install
-   grunt
+   grunt copy    # To copy static files once. grunt         # With 'connect' to run a server on port 3000

 The app is running on http://localhost:3000
 Change the `options.api.base_url` in `app.js` **for production**.

     grunt prod

-After running `grunt prod` create a root path to `public` folder in your webserver.
+After running `grunt prod` copy the `public` folder in your webserver.

 ### The api part: